TrungKhanhNguyen/TIAPFB/README.md

 Simple UI for allowing users to submit PayForBlob Transactions.

 # Usage
 Run payforblob.html in browser.
-Since the default node's ```/submit_pfb``` endpoint does not support CORS when sending POST requests from the browser, you must disable the browser's security when running the HTML file.
+Since the default node's ```/submit_pfb``` endpoint does not support cross-origin request when sending POST requests from the browser, you must disable the browser's security when running the HTML file.
-Although, you are strongly recommended to edit, rebuild source code to accept CORS on server side.
+Although, you are strongly recommended to edit, rebuild source code to accept CORS (Cross-Origin Resource Sharing)  on server side.
 If you already done that, you can skip ```Run browser without CORS``` part, just open browser as usual, no need to disable security feature